simprl/react-svg-sprite-generator/Readme.md

 **Autocomplete** in IDEs **VSCode** and **Webstorm** will show a small image preview of the icon.
 This visual feedback is invaluable when you're trying to pick the right icon for a specific context in your application.

+By the way, I've created a [GitHub template](https://github.com/simprl/svg-icons-sprite-example) that simplifies the process of setting up and managing SVG icon libraries in the **GitHub**.
+It also allows for easy **generation and publishing of a npm package** with the SVG sprite.
+It's a great way to streamline your icon workflow.
+Check it out!

 ## **How to Use**

 ### Install: